| Troops

 Palaly, Jaffna troops went on the offensive, trying to

 block a major infiltration route to the peninsula.
+Armour led troops moved in against strong enemy

 groups operating at Ariyalai situated just across the